Okapi Wildlife Reserve (Democratic Republic of the Congo) (N 718)

 The World Heritage Committee,

-- Finally, requests the State Party to submit to the World Heritage Centre, by 1 February 2019, an updated state of conservation report and the implementation of the above points, for examination by the World Heritage Committee at its 43rd session in 2019;
+- Also requests the State Party to submit to the World Heritage Centre, by 1 February 2015, a detailed report, including a 1-page executive summary, on the state of conservation of the property, with an update on progress accomplished in the implementation of the corrective measures, for examination by the World Heritage Committee at its 39th session in 2015;

-- Decides to continue to apply the Reinforced Monitoring Mechanism for the property;
+- Decides to continue to apply the Reinforced Monitoring mechanism to the property;

 - Also decides to retain Okapi Wildlife Reserve (Democratic Republic of the Congo) on the List of World Heritage in Danger.